 This post may contain affiliate links.
 Read our affiliate disclosure here.

-Many nutritional supplements and vitamins have been investigated as a potential treatment for glaucoma.
+Many nutrients and vitamins have been investigated as a potential neuroprotective treatment for glaucoma.

 However, only some have shown promise.

 This is unsurprising because the targeting is not comprehensive or complete enough.
 Most of the supplements only target at most up to three of the biocellular processes listed above.